langlk/word_definer/README.md

 ## Description

 _A Ruby Web App that creates a custom dictionary.
 Users can enter words and add definitions to them.
-The homepage shows a list of words, and each word's definitions can be viewed._
+The homepage shows a searchable list of words, and users can click on a word to view or add definitions.
+Users can also clear the list of words by selecting "Clear Dictionary"._

 ## Setup/Installation Requirements